 Day 6: Regensburg – Deggendorf, approx. 90 km

 Don’t shy away from the steep approach to the Walhalla,opened by Louis I in 1842.
-Today’s stage will take you further along the Danube, which lavishly meanders through the vast plains.
-Via Straubing, you will be cycling through the Gäuboden region towards Bogen, where a figurine of a pregnant Madonna was discovered in 1104.
-Soon after you will reach Deggendorf, the Gate to the Bavarian Forest.
+Today’s stage takes you further along the Danube, which lavishly meanders through the vast plains.
+Via Straubing, you are cycling through the Gäuboden region towards Bogen, where a figurine of a pregnant Madonna was discovered in 1104.
+Soon after you reach Deggendorf, the Gate to the Bavarian Forest.

 Day 7: Deggendorf – Passau, approx. 60 km

 Before you leave Deggendorf and cycle on along the Danube, you shouldn`t miss a visit to the Old Town.
 On your way you are passing through Vilshofen and arrive at the Three River City and former bishop`s residence of Passau.
 Take time to discover the Danube, Inn and Ilz by boat and round off your night with a stroll through the Old Town or a visit to the Veste Oberhaus.